Frequently Asked Questions

 No, but UNCW's Journalism Minor is a robust 21-credit, interdisciplinary curriculum offered by the departments of English and Communication Studies.
 Combined with working for a student publication, it’s a great way to jump-start a career in journalism or publishing.

 Give us a call at 910-962-3789.
 We’ll walk you through it.
 Beforehand, think about the results you’d like your advertising to achieve and what your budget will allow.
 A sales consultant will work with you to design a campaign that fits your audience, your budget and your desired goals.
+You can preview your options here.

 Download our media kit (PDF) to see all the rates, market information, specifications and contact information you’ll need.

-Atlantis publishes three times a year, in November, March and June.
+Atlantis publishes three times a year, in November, March and May.
 The Seahawk publishes weekly online and twice a month in print during the regular academic year.
-TealTV’s Seahawk Central News airs a new program twice a month on TimeWarner Cable channel 5 in Wilmington and on UNCW’s CHWK network.
+TealTV’s Seahawk Central News airs a new program twice a month on TimeWarner Cable channel 5 in Wilmington and on UNCW’s campuswide CHWK network.
 Programs repeat frequently in between and are archived online.

-Our offices are on the ground floor of the Fisher University Union in suite 1049, next door to Binaries and the Passport Office.
+We are on the ground floor of the Fisher University Union in suite 1049, next door to Binaries and the Passport Office.
 We are open Monday through Friday, 8AM to 5PM.
 Visitor parking is available nearby.

 No. The use of Student Media equipment is reserved for use by authorized members of our registered media organizations.